KnowIsPow/next-starter-tailwind/README.md

 ## REACT COMPONENTS

 React components are added as a need is recognized to reduce development around commonly recurring component patterns.

+## SERVER HEADERS

+This codebase makes use of Google Tag Manager for tracking page views and custom events.
+If you would like to utilize Google Tag Manager alongside a Content Security Policy header, please [refer to the following article](https://developers.google.com/tag-platform/tag-manager/web/csp) from Google.